 - effects of different kinds of anthropogenic pollution (including noise)

 - reducing the effects of fisheries by-catch on marine mammals

 - implementation of a new marine management and licensing system in Scotland that will probably see regional management plans being developed for marine mammals especially in connection with aquaculture.

 Use by policy makers

 The programme has been explicitly designed to meet the needs of the Department for Environment, Food and Rural Affairs, Scottish Government and the Natural Environment Research Council.

 Implicitly, it has also been designed to support the Department of Energy and Climate Change policy-making around marine renewable energy and also for the Minstry of Defence.

-SMRU Ltd makes the world renowned expertise of the Sea Mammal Research Unit available to industry, their advisors and regulators to address challenges related to environmental regulations concerning marine mammals.
+SMRU Marine makes the world renowned expertise of the Sea Mammal Research Unit available to industry, their advisors and regulators to address challenges related to environmental regulations concerning marine mammals.

 Clients are from the offshore renewable energy, oil & gas, marine infrastructure and government sectors including defence.

 - work with BAE systems, to provide a risk management system to the Royal Navy